spinnaker/spinnaker/README.md

 Igor requires redis server to be up and running.

-This can be done locally via `./gradlew bootRun`, which will start with an embedded cassandra instance.
+This can be done locally via `./gradlew bootRun`.
 Or by following the instructions using the Spinnaker installation scripts.